matteocoletta/ios_sdk/README.md

 [Adjust appWillOpenUrl:url]
 ```

 If you make this call before the SDK has been initialised, information about the attribution information from the deep link URL will be permanetly lost.
-If you want the adjust SDK to successfully reattribute your user, you would need to queue this `NSURL` object information and trigger `appWillOpenUrl` method once the SDK has been initialised.
+If you want the Adjust SDK to successfully reattribute your user, you would need to queue this `NSURL` object information and trigger `appWillOpenUrl` method once the SDK has been initialised.

 ### <a id="ts-session-tracking"></a>Session tracking

-Session tracking is something what the adjust SDK performs automatically and is beyond reach of an app developer.
-For proper session tracking it is crucial to have the adjust SDK initialised as advised in this README.
+Session tracking is something what the Adjust SDK performs automatically and is beyond reach of an app developer.
+For proper session tracking it is crucial to have the Adjust SDK initialised as advised in this README.
 Not doing so can have unpredicted influences on proper session tracking and DAU numbers in the dashboard.

 For example:
 * A user opens but then deletes your app before the SDK was even inialised, causing the install and session to have never been tracked, thus never reported in the dashboard.
-* If a user downloads and opens your app before midnight, and the adjust SDK gets initialised after midnight, all queued install and session data will be reported on wrong day.
+* If a user downloads and opens your app before midnight, and the Adjust SDK gets initialised after midnight, all queued install and session data will be reported on wrong day.
 * If a user didn't use your app on some day but opens it shortly after midnight and the SDK gets initialised after midnight, causing DAU to be reported on another day from the day of the app opening.

-For all these reasons, please follow the instructions in this document and initialise the adjust SDK in the `didFinishLaunching` or `didFinishLaunchingWithOptions` method of your app delegate.
+For all these reasons, please follow the instructions in this document and initialise the Adjust SDK in the `didFinishLaunching` or `didFinishLaunchingWithOptions` method of your app delegate.

 ### <a id="ts-arc"></a>I'm seeing "Adjust requires ARC" error

 If your build failed with the error `Adjust requires ARC`, it looks like your project is not using [ARC][arc].
 In that case we recommend [transitioning your project][transition] so that it does use ARC.
-If you don't want to use ARC, you have to enable ARC for all source files of adjust in the target's Build Phases:
+If you don't want to use ARC, you have to enable ARC for all source files of Adjust in the target's Build Phases:

-Expand the `Compile Sources` group, select all adjust files and change the `Compiler Flags` to `-fobjc-arc` (Select all and press the `Return` key to change all at once).
+Expand the `Compile Sources` group, select all Adjust files and change the `Compiler Flags` to `-fobjc-arc` (Select all and press the `Return` key to change all at once).

 ### <a id="ts-categories"></a>I'm seeing "[UIDevice adjTrackingEnabled]: unrecognized selector sent to instance" error

-This error can occur when you are adding the adjust SDK framework to your app.
-The adjust SDK contains `categories` among it's source files and for this reason, if you have chosen this SDK integration approach, you need to add `-ObjC` flags to `Other Linker Flags` in your Xcode project settings.
+This error can occur when you are adding the Adjust SDK framework to your app.
+The Adjust SDK contains `categories` among it's source files and for this reason, if you have chosen this SDK integration approach, you need to add `-ObjC` flags to `Other Linker Flags` in your Xcode project settings.
 Adding this flag will fix this error.

 ### <a id="ts-session-failed"></a>I'm seeing the "Session failed (Ignoring too frequent session.)" error